Why Choose Us

 Satisfaction guarantee: We’re so confident that you’ll love Pogo that if you’re ever unhappy with our service at any time, you can switch to another provider without penalty and we will refund any unused service balance (net of any print and post fee).
 Customers on a Deferred Payment Plan will need to pay their remaining balance before switching.

-Pogo Rewards is Pogo Energy’s Customer Rewards Program with daily deals and giveaways.
-Pogo customers are automatically enrolled to receive receive $25 Pogo Rewards Dollars every month and can redeem them in more than 500,000 ways.
-The Pogo Rewards Program is scheduled to end in December 2022.
+Pogo Perks is Pogo Energy’s customer rewards program with daily deals and giveaways.
+Pogo customers are automatically enrolled to receive Pogo Points every month and can redeem them in more than 500,000 ways.

 Just as reliable as the big electric companies because Pogo’s prepaid energy service is delivered to you the same way that the big guys deliver electric services to you.
 What’s more, if your area experiences any kind of power outage, weather-related or other, we will put you in touch with your Transmission and Distribution Utility (TDU) provider who is responsible for delivering electric service safely and securely.